 - Mikrotik Routerboard SXT 5HPnD (AR9280),

-- Raspberry PI 3B with GNSS receiver, RTC module and step-up converter for modded 10 V PoE output – read more about my setup: Wardriving @ 5 GHz,
+- Raspberry PI 3B with GNSS receiver, RTC and 10 V PoE output – see more: Wardriving @ 5 GHz,

 - Nexus 7 tablet.

 I was scanning using MikroTik SXT antenna with a built-in radio module.
 This device is as small as 14×14 cm.
-The dual-polarization antenna inside is even smaller, at just 11×11 cm.
+The dual-polarization antenna rated at 16 dBi is even smaller, at just 11×11 cm.
 It was connected to Raspberry PI single board computer.

 The primary residence of this Raspberry PI setup is inside my car, together with 3× MikroTik OmniTik antennas for 5 GHz Wi-Fi scanning, also known as wardriving.
 Actually such activity in an airplane has its own name too and it is called warflying.
 The installed loudspeaker indicates new network detection or some problems like GPS fix loss or antenna connection failure.
 Of course, I decided to keep the device quiet during flight.